India approves Yes Bank rescue, private banks line up to help

-MUMBAI/NEW DELHI (Reuters) - India’s cabinet has approved a rescue plan for Yes Bank, the finance minister said on Friday, in a bid to prevent a broader banking crisis.
+MUMBAI/NEW DELHI (Reuters) - India’s cabinet has approved a rescue plan for Yes Bank (YESB.NS), the finance minister said on Friday, in a bid to prevent a broader banking crisis.

 The state-owned State Bank of India (SBI), the country’s largest lender, would take a 49% stake in Yes Bank, Finance Minister Nirmala Sitharaman said, while private lenders also committed to invest in the bank.